lee-blake/ask-astraois/README.md

 that was compiled with a later version of the JDK than the version of the JVM that is attempting to run the program.
 To resolve this error, verify your `PATH` environment variable points to the correct version of Java, and if need be, install a version of Java at least as late as the one used in IntelliJ to build the project.
+#### Valid input isn't considered valid
+If input is given to the program that appears valid, but the program still complains it is in an invalid format, it is likely the consequence of one or more Unicode characters.
+For example, Unicode has more than half a dozen dashes that can look identical in certain fonts.
+At the present time, the program does not support all Unicode variants that conceivably may occur in a coordinate.
+Thus, if this error occurs, retype the input from the keyboard.